hoanhan101/hraft/PROPOSAL.md

     > The great thing about this MIT's Distributed System course is that their
     > labs are built on top of Raft.
 They go through its implementation,
     > add a distributed key-value service on top of it and eventually exploring
     > the idea of sharding.
-This is exactly what I want to do too.
+This is exactly what I want to do, too.
 The only
     > difference is that they have the idea of sharding while I have the idea
-    > for a service discovery feature (Well I guess I can do both if I have
+    > for a service discovery feature.
-    > time).
-Do you think this is a good hands-on lab to start with and maybe
-    > follow throughout the term?

-    > One more thing that I want to point out about this course is that, they
-    > write everything in Go.
-I am new to Go and haven't had a chance to try it
-    > out.
-Do you think is it good to go with Go, instead of Python?
-    > If the answer is "Yes", I need to modify the final product section below
-    > because I planned to implement the project in Python as well as the
-    > project's timeline.

 - Deliverables:
   - A minimum working version of Raft.